We invite you to visit Wausau to take a look, ask questions and enjoy what we have to offer.

 Wausau ranks highly in many areas that are conducive to business recruitment, expansion and retention.
 Recently we were ranked by Forbe’s magazine as an ideal place for business and careers.
 This past year USA Today rated Wausau, Wisconsin residents Number 1 as having the highest average credit score compared to like-sized cities across the nation.
 Recreationally, we have been noted for skiing, curling and kayaking, whereas Wausau will hold the World Cup competition this summer, 2012.
 Recently we were selected for an expansion by a company in the Boston, MA region to grow more than 200 Information Technology jobs because of our skilled workforce in the areas of technology and data management.
 Our professional workforce is second to none and our downtown facilities continue to attract young professionals to the area.
 The City seeks strategies to foster growth and markets our area aggressively.

 Wausau is also known as "Arts Town USA" due to its commitment to the performing arts.
-Some notable sites are: Leigh Yawkey Woodson Art Museum, Grand Theater (seating 1,200 offering live touring productions from dance to drama), 16 movie theaters, 10 public libraries, 8 private and public golf courses, State Park Speedway, YMCA and YWCA.
+Some notable sites are: Leigh Yawkey Woodson Art Museum, Grand Theater (seating 1,200 offering live touring productions from dance to drama), Center for the Visual Arts, 16 movie theaters, 10 public libraries, 8 private and public golf courses, State Park Speedway, YMCA and YWCA.
 Major annual events consist of: Badger State Winter Games, Balloon Rally and Rib Fest, Chalk Fest, Blue's Fest, Winter Fest, Wisconsin Valley Fair, Kayak and Canoe Competitions and Artrageous Weekend.